top of page

 • 4 min read

 It's been a while since I last wrote about the Giga Pearl!
-To be exact, my last blog was in July of 2019 after the Giga Pearl was unveiled to the public.
-Because of the attention through the Toronto newsfeeds, the Giga Pearl quickly got picked up by the international media like the BBC.
+To be exact, my last blog on this subject was July of 2019 after the Giga Pearl was unveiled to the public.
+Because of the attention brought through the Toronto newsfeeds, the Giga Pearl quickly got picked up by the international media like the BBC.

 So in 2025, Mr. Reyes produced his first solo exhibtion titled 'Beneath the Surface' which runs from February 18 to March 18 at Avante Garde (by private appointment only).
 This show contains artwork that Mr. Reyes created during and after the pandemic years.